 Deciding to go to treatment for substance abuse can definitely be the right choice for an addict.
 But sometimes the concept of what “rehab” is all about can be distorted by movie plots and celebrity rehab stories.

 Although all rehab programs in Florida have a common set of treatments, each rehab is unique.
 Success can be highly affected mostly by the amount of time spent in the program.
 Short-term rehabs in Florida rarely work.
-The most effective rehabs will last several months, not a few days, since it takes that long to reteach them truth, positive thinking and motivations toward a successful future.
+The most effective rehabs will last several months, not a few days, since it takes that long to reteach them to live in truth, thinking positively, and work toward a successful future.

 Each client has a different experience and history with drugs and alcohol.
 What launched the initial use and subsequent addiction can be quite different for each individual.
 So, getting to the bottom of it will often take different approaches and some initial counseling.

-Addictions are often triggered by a hurt or a void in the person’s life, so those must be dealt with simultaneously or the addiction cannot be solved.
+Addictions are often triggered by an emotional or physical pain, or a void in the person’s life, so those must be dealt with simultaneously or the addiction cannot be solved.
 Often called “dual-diagnosis” treatment, this work on the heart and soul is essential, but not provided in all rehabs.

 Addictions are affected by a portion of the brain referred to as the Mesolimbic Dopamine System.
 This system is not part of the conscious portion of the brain.
 So, it is quite difficult for an addict to discern how to stop their addiction.
 Whether or not the addict opened the door to the addiction in the first place is irrelevant to their option to turn it around.
 Once the addiction is started, it takes more than the addict alone to stop it.